pysco68/Pysco68.Owin.Authentication.Ntlm/README.md

 # Pysco68.Owin.Authentication.NTLM

 A passive NTLM autentication middleware for OWIN.
 This middleware enables you to use NTLM authentication independently of IIS or HTTPListener.
-Additionally, being a passive middleware, it will enable you to use local application accounts with Windows Authentication as yet anoter mean of authentication!
+Additionally it integrates easily with ASP.NET Identity 2.0.
+Being a passive middleware, it will enable you to use local application accounts with Windows Authentication as yet anoter mean of authentication!

 ## Usage